-On 2 December 2008, Bill S-2, An Act to amend the Customs Act, was introduced in the Senate by the Leader of the Government in the Senate, the Honourable Marjory LeBreton.
-This bill is identical to Bill C-43, An Act to amend the Customs Act, which was introduced in the 2nd Session of the 39th Parliament and which died on the Order Paper when Parliament was dissolved on 7 September 2008.
+On 29 January 2009, Bill S-2, An Act to amend the Customs Act, was introduced in the Senate by the Leader of the Government in the Senate, the Honourable Marjory LeBreton.
+This bill is identical to Bill S-2, An Act to amend the Customs Act, which was introduced in the 1st Session of the 40th Parliament and which died on the Order Paper when Parliament was prorogued on 4 December 2008 and to Bill C-43, An Act to amend the Customs Act, which died on the Order Paper when Parliament was dissolved on 7 September 2008.
 Bill S-2 amends the Customs Act(1) to clarify certain provisions of the French version of the Act and to make technical amendments to others.
-It also imposes additional requirements in customs controlled areas, grants the Minister the power to authorize entry, amends provisions concerning the determination of value for duty, and modifies advance commercial reporting requirements.
+It also imposes additional requirements in customs controlled areas, grants the minister the power to authorize entry, amends provisions concerning the determination of value for duty, and modifies advance commercial reporting requirements.
 The search powers of customs officers are expanded to include individuals and their goods that are in or are leaving a customs controlled area.
 The bill also provides that regulations may be enacted that describe the time frame and manner in which information about passengers may be provided by prescribed persons.
 Finally, it provides that regulations may incorporate material found in associated documents.

-The Customs Act was first enacted in $1867^{(2)}$ to serve three purposes: (1) to ensure the collection of duties, (2) to control the movement of people and goods, and (3) to protect Canadian industry from real or potential injury caused by the actual or contemplated import of dumped or subsidized goods and by other forms of unfair competition.
-It is important to note that the Act is not a taxing statute; rather, it provides the legislative authority to administer and enforce the collection of duties and taxes that are imposed under separate taxing
+The Customs Act was first enacted in 1867(2) to serve three purposes: (1) to ensure the collection of duties, (2) to control the movement of people and goods, and (3) to protect Canadian industry from real or potential injury caused by the actual or contemplated import of dumped or subsidized goods and by other forms of unfair competition.
+It is important to note that the Act is not a taxing statute; rather, it provides the legislative authority to

-\ Notice: For clarity of exposition, the legislative proposals set out in the bill described in this Legislative Summary are stated as if they had already been adopted or were in force.
+^{} Notice: For clarity of exposition, the legislative proposals set out in the bill described in this Legislative Summary are stated as if they had already been adopted or were in force.
 It is important to note, however, that bills may be amended during their consideration by the House of Commons and Senate, and have no force or effect unless and until they are passed by both houses of Parliament, receive Royal Assent, and come into force.